The Importance of Origin and Cause for Vehicle Fires

 What Origin and Cause Investigations Bring to a Vehicle Fire Claim

-Fire investigators are able to get relevant information from first responders, public adjusters, witnesses and/or vehicle owners, and other involved parties.
+Certified fire investigators can examine all of these factors, as well as gather relevant.
 These interviews can paint a fuller picture of the vehicle’s condition prior to the fire and the events surrounding it.
 Moreover, a certified fire investigator can avoid expectation bias by holistically considering:

 - Vehicle history